Taifabdullah2021/MTA_EDA/Project_proposal.md

 ## MVP Goal

-this project will be delivered at the end of week 2, the project will include the following :
+this project will be delivered at the end of week 2 as a project 1 for the Metis Data Science Bootcamp, the project will include the following :

 - Final report that include the all the steps I took to finish this project
 - Final EDA code